-Eighty-one genes were downregulated in CKCS diseased valves compared both to normal valves and to diseased valves from other breeds, suggesting that these represent a breed-specific effect, which may or may not be related to the disease.
+Eighty-one genes were downregulated in CKCS valves compared both to normal valves and to diseased valves from other breeds, suggesting that these represent a breed-specific effect.
 Similar GO terms were enriched in this set of down-regulated genes, primarily terms associated with cardiac development and function (Additional file 4, Table S7 and Table S8).
-This suggests that CKCS have abnormalities of expression of genes involved in cardiac development and function which may be related to the early onset of MMVD.
+This may indicate that CKCS have abnormalities of expression of genes involved in cardiac development and function which may be related to the early onset of MMVD.
 Nineteen genes were up-regulated in CKCS compared with both normal valves and diseased valves from other breeds.
 The genes are shown in Additional file 4, Table S7.
 A single GO term was enriched, as for the comparison between CKCS and other breed diseased valves (Additional file 4, Table S8).

 Comparison of diseased valve transcriptome with normal valve transcriptome

-The BioLayout sample-to-sample network showed that the non-CKCS diseased valves were close in gene expression pattern to the normal valves (Figure 1C), and there were no significant DEGs when comparing these two groups at the stringency used for the other comparisons (FDR q-value < 0.05).
-Consistent with this, the volcano plot for this comparison showed that the fold changes were lower, the p-values were higher and the genes were less scattered than in the other plots, supporting the observation that the normal diseased and non-CKCS diseased valves were closer in gene expression pattern than either were to the CKCS valves.
-Relaxing the stringency of the analysis (unadjusted p < 0.05, no FDR correction; Figure 3C) showed that there were 278 differentially expressed genes, of which 166 were higher in the diseased valves and 112 were lower.
-For this lower stringency set, there were several enriched GO terms that overlapped with the set produced comparing CKCS and normal valves (Additional file 6, Table S11).
+The Graphia Pro sample-to-sample network showed that the non-CKCS diseased valves were close in gene expression pattern to the normal valves, and there were no significant DEGs when comparing these two groups at the stringency used for the other comparisons (FDR q-value < 0.05).
+Consistent with this, the volcano plot for this comparison (Figure 3C) showed that the fold changes were lower, the p-values were higher and the genes were less scattered than in the other plots, supporting the observation that the normal diseased and non-CKCS diseased valves were closer in gene expression pattern than either were to the CKCS valves.
+Relaxing the stringency of the analysis (unadjusted p < 0.05, no FDR correction) showed that there were 278 differentially expressed genes, of which 166 were higher in the diseased valves and 112 were lower.
+For this lower stringency set, there were several enriched GO terms that overlapped with the set produced comparing CKCS and normal valves .

 Pathway analysis of differentially expressed genes

-The online Ingenuity Pathway Analysis tool (IPA) includes a database of genes/proteins in pathways built mostly from human and laboratory animal data.
-Analysis with IPA identified 77 canonical pathways when comparing the transcriptome of normal valves to CKCS valves, 28 when comparing CKCS valves to non-CKCS diseased valves and 56 when comparing all diseased valves with normal valves.
-The top three pathways for each comparison are shown in Table 3 and the top four upstream regulators for each dataset comparison, with their associated Z-score indicated predicted activation or inhibition, are shown in Table 4.
-Of particular note are changes in calcium signaling in the CKCS compared to both normal and non-CKCSs datasets (Tables 4 and 5).
+IPA identified 77 canonical pathways when comparing the transcriptome of normal valves to CKCS valves, 28 when comparing CKCS valves to non-CKCS diseased valves and 56 when comparing all diseased valves with normal valves.
+The top three pathways for each comparison are shown in Table 3 and the top four upstream regulators for each dataset comparison are shown in Table 4.
+Of particular note are changes in calcium signaling in the CKCS compared to both normal and non-CKCSs datasets (Tables 4 and 5), whereas hepatic fibrosis/hepatic stellate cell activation was changed in CKCS and all diseased valves compared to normal.
+This association was also found in the lower stringency analysis of normal valves with non-CKCS diseased valves.
 For calcium signaling there were 23 DEGs (17 lower in CKCS) comparing CKCS with normal, 10 DEGs (all lower in CKCS) comparing CKCS and non-CKCS and 5 DEGs (1 lower in diseased valves) comparing all diseased valves to normal.
 Shared DEGs included genes associated with calcium homeostasis, non-canonical TGFβ signalling pathways (ERK1/2, IP3, RhoGTPase), cytoskeleton, muscle contraction (including cardiomyocytes), and the calcineurin/NFAT (nuclear factor of activated T cells) pathway.
-IPA analysis also found that hepatic fibrosis/hepatic stellate cell activation was changed in CKCS and all diseased valves compared to normal.
-This association was also found in the lower stringency analysis of normal valves with non-CKCS diseased valves.
 In the hepatic fibrosis/hepatic stellate cell activation gene dataset DEGs included genes associated with collagen homeostasis, cytoskeleton and cell growth and differentiation.
-Fibroblasts from different organs have different phenotypes and the relevance to mitral VICs is unclear.

-A curious observation identified was comparing CKCS to normal IPA predicted up-stream regulator analysis tended to be activated (positive activation Z-score in IPA), but the predicted regulators tended to be inhibited in CKCS relative to non-CKCS (negative activation Z-score).
-However, these differences in themselves are not the main biological interest, but which regulators are predicted to be affected and whether activated or inhibited.
+In general, comparing CKCS to normal, canonical pathways tended to be activated, but the pathways tended to be inhibited in CKCS relative to non-CKCS.
 For CKCSs compared to normal there were 1831 molecules with F2 (prothrombin) signalling pathway having the strongest association, but also TNF and TGFβ1 signalling featured in the top four upstream regulators.
 Comparing the two disease datasets, 377 molecules were associated, with the top upstream regulator being myocyte-specific factor 2c (MEF2C).
-The down-stream effects, as predicted by IPA, for TGFβ1, MEF2C and F2 (prothrombin) are shown in Additional file 6, Figure S1 A-C.
+The downstream effects, as predicted by IPA, for TGFβ1, MEF2C and F2 (prothrombin) are shown in Additional file 6, Figure S1 A-C.